So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 - Fitness marketplace.
 Home workouts are cool now and it’s normal to have your own supply of resistance bands.
 Specialize in exercise gear and workout tips.

 - Bespoke marketplace.
-Find a niche that lends itself to custom or personalized products and make that your focus.
+Find an eCommerce niche that lends itself to custom products, like print-on-demand, and make that your focus.

 Are you an antiques aficionado?
 Know how to turn a profit from pre-loved items?

-This is an eCommerce business model that can take you anywhere.
+This is an online business model that can take you anywhere.
 Start by curating your store as a place of discovery for shoppers.

 Make their shopping experience unique: